AsafGartner/annotations_player/readme.md

 There are a number of ways to play your own content through the player.
 We will go through them in order of difficulty.

+## 0. Use player.js

+Take a look at [the demo page](asafgartner.github.io/annotations_player/demo.html).
+It contains four examples for setting up the player in your own page.

 ## 1. Use the player hosted on asafgartner.github.io/annotations_player/player.html

 Pros: